DLopezJr/fp/README.md

   - Currently only lower case stdin is functional.

 #### TODO:
+- Translate all captalized characters in $1 to lower case.
 - Packaging for repos
 - Manpage or Help flag
 - Error Handling